Skip to content

 Handling errors

-Similarly to the lookup function handler, the webhook function handler should include some basic error handling.
+Similarly to the lookup route, the webhook route should include some basic error handling.
 Unlike lookup, which sends responses directly back into Slack, if something goes wrong with your webhook, it may be useful to actually generate an erroneous response, and return it to GitHub.

-To do this, wrap the majority of the webhook function handler in a try/catch block, and construct a new response with a status code of 500, and return it.
-The final version of src/handlers/webhook.js looks like this:
+To do this, write the custom error handler with app.onError() and return a new response with a status code of 500.
+The final version of src/routes/webhook.ts looks like this:

 const prefix_text = `An issue was ${action}:`;